MasaCMS/documentation/04_front-end-layout-manager/02_modules/02_collections.md

 # Collection

-A Collection Module places a Masa "Collection" onto the page.
+A Collection Module places a "Collection" onto the page.
 Collections are generated in a number of ways within Masa CMS, each type being available under the "Content Source" Configurator dropdown.
 Depending upon which Content Source is selected, a selection of related options will appear within the Configurator.

 ## Types (Content Source)